 You're encouraged to recommend the acquisition of books, journals, and DVDs that support your courses or the broader mission of the University.
 An online request form is available here; be sure to specify that you're a faculty member.

-If you teach classes involving library research or writing assignments, the library can help you add pertinent library materials and links inside your Blackboard courses.
+If you teach classes involving library research or writing assignments, the library can help you add pertinent library materials and links inside your Canvas courses.
 Librarians can also create electronic course and subject guides and video tutorials on database search techniques tailored to the needs of your students.
 For more information, contact your librarian.